A Modular Approach for Multimodal Summarization of TV Shows: Introduction

 While end-to-end models are a popular choice for summarization tasks \cite{chen-etal-2022-summscreen,zhang:ea:2020}, more modular approaches have been gaining ground recently \cite{guan-padmakumar-2023-extract,Gupta2022VisualPC,sun2023pearl} for several reasons.
 Modules can be developed independently, and exchanged for better versions if available, new modules can be added to create new solutions or repurposed for different tasks, and dependencies between modules can be rearranged.
 Aside from greater controllability, modular approaches are by design more interpretable, since errors can be inspected and attributed to specific components.
 In this paper we delegate the end-to-end task of summarizing from multiple modalities (i.e.,~TV show video and its transcript) to more specialized modules, each responsible for handling different subtasks and their interactions.
 Our approach is depicted graphically in Figure~\ref{fig:method}.

 As scene breaks are not always given explicitly, we devise an algorithm to identify them from the order of the speaker names (row~1, Figure~\ref{fig:method}).
-Additionally, we select the optimal order in which to re-arrange scenes (row~2, Figure~\ref{fig:method}), as these often appear in non-linear order (e.g.,~there can be several subplots or flashbacks).
+Additionally, we select the optimal order in which to re-arrange scenes (row~2, Figure~\ref{fig:method}), as these often appear non-linearly (e.g.,~cuts between different subplots or flashbacks).
 Next, we produce summaries in a two-layer process.
 A vision-processing module \cite{lei-etal-2020-mart,lin2022swinbert} converts the video to text using visual captioning (row~3, Figure~\ref{fig:method}), which leverages the strong specialized ability of vision-to-text models and allows us to treat the problem as one of text-to-text summarization.
-We also summarize each scene independently with a module specialized for dialogue summarization (row~4, Figure~\ref{fig:method}).
-Finally, we use a high-level summarization module specialized for narrative summarization to fuse the sequence of scene summaries into a final summary (row~5, Figure~\ref{fig:method}).
+We also summarize each transcript scene independently with a module specialized for dialogue summarization (row~4, Figure~\ref{fig:method}).
+Finally, a high-level summarization module specialized for narrative summarization fuses the sequence of scene summaries into a final summary (row~5, Figure~\ref{fig:method}).

 We also propose a new metric for assessing the factuality of generated summaries by adapting FActScore \cite{min-etal-2023-factscore}, a recently introduced metric for detecting hallucination in text generation.
 We break the generated summary into atomic facts, and check what fraction of them are supported by the reference.
 This we term fact-precision.
 We also do the same in reverse, breaking the reference into facts and measuring what fraction are supported by the generated summary, which we term fact-recall.
-Our metric, PREFS (\textbf{P}recision and \textbf{R}ecall \textbf{E}valuation of Summary \textbf{F}act\textbf{s}), is the harmonic average of these two scores.
+Our metric, \textsc{PRisma} (\textbf{P}recision and \textbf{R}ecall Evaluat\textbf{i}on of \textbf{S}ummary F\textbf{a}cts), is the harmonic average of these two scores.
 Our contributions are: \begin{itemize} \itemsep0em

 \item We present a novel modular approach to multimodal summarization, where separate subtasks are performed by separate modules;

 \item Our modules involve detecting scene breaks, reordering each scene, summarizing the dialogue therein, converting the visual information to text, and fusing the scene-summaries into a final summary (see Figure~\ref{fig:method});